• Twitter

 Educational Content, Support

-When it comes to disabilities, a common question often asked is what is the difference between a individual with quadriplegia and paraplegic?
+When it comes to disabilities, a common question often asked is what is the difference between a quadriplegic and paraplegic?
 Here is a summary of the main differences:

 Paraplegic